Craft inn 手 [te]

 Shop

-The area around Craft Inn 手 [té] is dotted with the stores and galleries of our partner company, Unagi no Nedoko.
-A three minute walk from Craft Inn 手 [té] Marubayashi is the Unagi no Nedoko UNA PRODUCTS shop, which sells their signature MONPE pants, made from local Kurume Kasuri fabric.
-Another three minute walk from there is the Unagi no Nedoko NATIVESCAPE STORE, which stocks craft products from across Japan.
-UNAGI BOOKS is located on the first floor of Craft Inn 手 [té].
+The area around Craft Inn 手 [té] is dotted with the stores of our partner company, Unagi no Nedoko.
+A three-minute walk from Craft Inn 手 [té] Marubayashi is the Unagi no Nedoko UNA PRODUCTS shop which sells their signature MONPE pants made from local Kurume Kasuri fabric.
+Another three-minute walk from there is the Unagi no Nedoko NATIVESCAPE STORE, which stocks select craft products made by artisans throughout Japan.

 Unagi no Nedoko UNA PRODUCTS